Differentially Private Distributed Inference for Multicenter Clinical Studies: Belief Propagation for Differentially Private Distributed Inference

-More generally, each agent can have access to private observations with different likelihoods (for example, representing different populations of patients in different centers), which are parametrized by a common, finite set of alternatives.
-The goal of the agents is to exchange information to calculate the likelihoods of their collective observations and to choose a common set of maximum likelihood estimates (MLEs).
-To this end, agents exchange (non-Bayesian) belief statistics and decide on a common set of best alternatives (collective likelihood maximizers) based on their convergent beliefs.
-This MLE setup has natural extensions to hypothesis testing and online learning that we explore in \cref{sec:dp-algs}.
+More generally, each center can have access to private observations with different likelihoods (for example, representing different populations of patients in different centers), which are parametrized by a common, finite set of alternatives.
+The goal of the centers is to exchange information to calculate the likelihoods of their collective observations and to choose a common set of maximum likelihood estimates (MLEs).
+To this end, centers exchange (non-Bayesian) belief statistics and decide on a common set of best alternatives (collective likelihood maximizers) based on their convergent beliefs.
+This MLE setup has natural extensions to hypothesis testing and online learning that we explore in \cref{sec:hypothesis_testing} and \cref{sec:app:dp-online-learning}, respectively.
 Before focusing on the theoretical performance and privacy guarantees of our distributed belief exchange algorithms in \cref{sec:dp-algs}, we introduce our information environment and the setup of distributed inference in \cref{sec:formulation}.
-Our belief exchange rules have a $\log$-linear format, which have normative foundations in decision analysis and can also be justified on the basis of their convergence properties.
-We discuss these normative foundations and convergence properties in \cref{sec:normative-foudations}, followed by an explanation of our performance analysis framework and associated metrics in \cref{sec:performance-metrics}.
+Our belief exchange rules have a $\log$-linear format, which has normative foundations in decision analysis \citep{abbas2009kullback}, and can also be justified on the basis of their convergence properties \citep{olshevsky2017linear}.
+Due to length constraints, we elaborate on these connections in \cref{sec:app:normative-foudations}.